zooniverse/front-end-monorepo/docs/ADR_TEMPLATE.md

 What is the change that we're proposing and/or doing?

 ## Consequences
 What becomes easier or more difficult to do because of this change?
+When ADRs reference each other, this section can form the Context section for a new ADR.